spectacular spectacular: paris travel blog

 But the palace itself really is spectacular.
 Supremely opulent, the kind of opulence that starts a revolution (too soon?), with ornate gold-inlaid fireplaces, all-marble walls, and chandeliers dripping in diamonds and crystals.

 One thing that always fascinates me about royal residences is just how many resources are devoted to a single person or a single family.
 It's crazy.
 So much wealth and luxury, so many rooms, and all for a handful of people.
 I don't even know if I'd want that much space in my house.
 I think it would just feel empty.
 Or creepy.
 I imagine hide-and-seek was a lot of fun, though.

 I like the gardens much better.
-They really are breathtaking—a huge expanse of greenery and fountains and even a large canal.
-You can walk through the maze of trees at your own pace and enjoy being hidden in the shade, rather than herded like cattle through tightly roped-off areas.
+They’re breathtaking—a huge expanse of greenery and fountains and even a large canal right down the middle.
+You can walk through the maze of trees at your own pace and enjoy being hidden in the shade, picnic on the lawn, or rent boats to sail down the canal, rather than herded like cattle through tightly roped-off areas.
 It's much quieter here, and much more spread out.
 The gardens are the perfect place to get lost and wander around aimlessly.
 Or the perfect place for a murder, because given the size of them, I'm sure no one would find the body for days.
 But I digress.